KlosRadieschen/cidergo/README.md

         panic(err)
     }

-    fmt.Println(song) // Prints details about the currently playing song }
+    fmt.Println(song.Name) // Prints the name of the currently playing song }
 ```

-This example demonstrates how to connect to the Cider client and retrieve information about the current song.

 ## Documentation

-The documentation will be added very soon.
-For now, you can refer to the API documentation, as seen below.
+The documentation can be found on https://pkg.go.dev/github.com/klosradieschen/cidergo

 ## API Reference